eddsalkield/site/_posts/2021-02-21-vibing_cat_synchroniser.markdown

 The bottom row is the detected beats, and the top row is our interpolated beats.
 Nice!

-As an aside, it turns out that this same technique is useful when beats happen too quickly as well, such as bass drum rolls (such as at 1:12).
+As an aside, it turns out that this same technique is useful when beats happen too quickly as found in bass drum rolls (for example, at 1:12).
 The beats get detected with a lower certainty, and so a long outlier beat duration is detected, and we can forward fill with the average.
 Admittedly, I think it's a bit of a shame that the contextually-aware neural net doesn't spit out rapid hits as beats too, because the resulting cat would be hilarious.
 But it's a bit too clever for that.

 Anyway, we've so far achieved beat detection with forward filling, and it seems from the graphs that the results look promising.
 Now to actually make the video...

 ## Beat matching the cat

 Going back to the source video, you'll note that the timing isn't perfectly consistent.
-In fairness, however, it's about as good as you could reasonably expect a cat to be.
+Not that I'm really complaining; it's about as good as you could reasonably expect a cat to be.
+Either way, we're going to need to perform some correction to accommodate for this.

-I started from [this video](https://www.youtube.com/watch?v=0Ogenr6hVDY), which had already handily replaced the background with a nice, solid [green](green).
+I started from [this video](https://www.youtube.com/watch?v=0Ogenr6hVDY), which had already handily replaced the background with a nice, solid green.
 Creating a click track with audacity, edited the video to precisely 120bpm by stretching off-beat sections using [kdenlive](https://kdenlive.org/en/)'s time stretch feature.
 This is the resulting video file:

 <video width="480" height="250" controls="controls">
   <source src="/assets/video/blog/vibing_cat/cat.mp4" type="video/mp4">